ILXNAH/ILXNAH.github.io/README.md

 ## 📄 License

+This repository uses a dual-license model:

-- Source code, scripts, and configuration files in this repository are licensed under the [MIT License](LICENSE-MIT).
+- **Source code, scripts, and configuration files** are licensed under the MIT License.
+See [CODE_LICENSE.txt](CODE_LICENSE.txt).
-- Written content, blog posts, articles, and personal files (such as certificates) are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](LICENSE-CC).
+- **Written content, blog posts, articles, and personal files (such as certificates)** are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+See [CONTENT_LICENSE.txt](CONTENT_LICENSE.txt).

 Please refer to each license file for more information.